NVIDIA-Merlin/NVTabular/examples/triton-nvt/README.md

 - to transform new data with NVTabular
 - to generate prediction results for new dataset.

-Now you can open `movielens_example` and `movielens_deployment_example` notebooks.
+Now you can open `movielens_TF` and `movielens_deployment` notebooks.
 Note that you need to save your workflow and DL model in the `models` directory before launching the `tritonserver` as defined below.
-Then you can run the `movielens_deployment_example` notebook.
+Then you can run the `movielens_deployment` notebook once the server is started.

 ## 3. Build and Run the Triton Inference Server container: